Yash-Raj981/005_Pokedex/README.md

 ## General Information 🙋‍♂️

 The project was made by using the IDE "Visual Studio Code" to write the code and use the terminal.
 The project has only one HTML, CSS and JS file.
-Also, the project uses a 3 different font files, the font is "Poppins".
+Also, the project uses the font "Poppins".

 ## Technologies ⚙️